Today, I want to share with you 7 different types of investment income you can earn.

 Nowadays, photographers can earn royalties every time one of their pictures is used by another company or website.

-Angel investing involves helping new investors in early startups when most other investors shy away from high risk.
+Have you ever heard of Angel investing?
+Well, angel investing investing involves helping new investors in the early startup phase of business.
+It’s the time when most other investors shy away from investing because new businesses are high-risk.

-In return for staking a newcomer, angel investors usually come in as a lender, sometimes with an equity conversion option.
+In return for financing a newcomer, angel investors usually come in as a lender.
+They often own equity in the company they’re investing in, their goal being revenue sharing.

 Keep an eye for these opportunities since they can generate a hefty income in a short time.